Robust Market Interventions: Main result

-The argument just described contains some wishful thinking, however.
-When we arranged the sign of $\bm{\sigma}$ so that $(\bm{u}^1 \cdot \bm{q}^0)(\bm{u}^1 \cdot \bm{\sigma})$ is positive, we did not consider that we have only a noisy observation $\widehat{\bm{q}}^0$ of $\bm{q}^0$.
-So part of the challenge of the proof is to manage the observation error that makes $\widehat{\bm{q}}^0$ different from ${\bm{q}}^0$, and to show that we can obtain a correct estimate of the sign with probability tending to $1$ as $n\to\infty$.
-If we don't manage to do this correctly, our intervention actually decreases efficiency with positive probability.
-This explains the need for the second part of Assumption \ref{as:error_assumption} on $\bm{\varepsilon}$ in the signal.
+This argument contains some wishful thinking, however.
+When we arranged the sign of $\bm{\sigma}$ so that $\dot{S}_{\bm{\sigma}}>0$, we did not consider that we only have a noisy observation $\widehat{\bm{q}}^0$ of $\bm{q}^0$.
+So part of the challenge of the proof is to manage the observation error that makes $\widehat{\bm{q}}^0$ different from ${\bm{q}}^0$, and to show that we can obtain a correct estimate of the sign with probability arbitrarily close to $1$ as $n\to\infty$.
+If we fail to do this correctly, our intervention will decrease welfare with positive probability.
+This explains the necessity of controlling the magnitude of the noise in the quantity signal so that its projections on low-dimensional subspaces are $o_{\mathrm{p},\bm{\Theta}}(1)$.
+This is ensured by part (1) of \Cref{Def:SS}.

-However, assuming that noise is bounded is not enough: if $\bm{u}^1 \cdot \bm{q}^0$ is very small, then there may be no hope for consistently recovering the true magnitude or sign of $\bm{u}^1 \cdot \bm{q}^0$ from the signal $\widehat{\bm{u}}^1 \cdot (\bm{q}^0 + \bm{\varepsilon})$ even if the noise is well-behaved: the asymptotically small noise may still overwhelm a similarly decaying underlying mean $\bm{u}^1 \cdot \bm{q}^0$.
-Such an unrecoverability would make it impossible to orient and scale our intervention appropriately.
-The definition of recoverable structure ensures that this problem does not occur by requiring that the projection of $\bm{q}^0$ onto eigenvectors with large eigenevalues is bounded away from zero.
+However, bounded noise alone is insufficient.
+If $\bm{u}^1 \cdot \underline{\bm{q}}^0$ is very small, there may be no hope for consistently recovering the true magnitude or sign of $\bm{u}^1 \cdot \underline{\bm{q}}^0$ from the signal $\widehat{\bm{u}}^1 \cdot \underline{\widehat{\bm{q}}}^0$.
+That is, even very small noise could still overwhelm a similarly small underlying mean projection $\bm{u}^1 \cdot \underline{\bm{q}}^0$.
+This unrecoverability would make it impossible to orient and scale our intervention appropriately, because the orientation procedure relies on such projections.
+Part (3) of the definition of significant structure prevents this problem by requiring that the projection of $\underline{\bm{q}}^0$ onto eigenvectors with large eigenvalues is bounded away from zero.

-The special case of the result that this discussion makes plausible is this: If the largest eigenvalue of $\bm{D}$ is well-separated from others and if $\bm{q}^0 \cdot \bm{u}^1$ is not vanishingly small, then a subsidy profile that is proportional to $\bm{u}^1$ can, if it is suitably scaled, achieve all the properties of \Cref{Th:Main}.
+This discussion illustrates the following special case of our main result: If the largest eigenvalue of $\underline{\bm{D}}$ is well-separated from others and if $\underline{\bm{q}}^0 \cdot \bm{u}^1$ is not vanishingly small, then a subsidy profile proportional to $\bm{u}^1$ can, if it is suitably scaled, achieve all the properties of \Cref{Th:Main}.